harrellbm/Quartz-Garden/content/Notes on the Nature of Order.md

 He argues that this is a neutral structure that does not base the goodness and beauty of a space on a philosophy or opinion but the objective presence or lack of life giving wholeness.

-> [!Quote] Quick definition of Wholeness
-> the system of centers created by the spatial configuration of the (space).
-> -Nature of Order, bk 1., p.
-98

 He argues that the wholeness exerts influence on every level of scale down to how elections function all the way up to the cultural context of a country or part of the world.
 Therefore the wholeness can affect culture and culture can create and define different centers.
 Like Asian cultures being comfortable squatting with western ones not so much

 Centers are also embodied in social life like how meals are eaten, or welcoming and leave taking happens.
 As well as by changing and event like entities like sun beams or momentary meetings.